bryanwagg/jplag/README.md

-# Download and Run JPlag
+# Downloading, Building and Running JPlag

+## Downloading JPlag
+As this is a forked repository and contains a new language that is not published yet (latest C#), it is recommended to install by either downloading or cloning this repository to a suitable location and then running the build batch script.

-Download a released version - all releases are single-JAR releases.
+However, if this is not neccessary you can use the [Original JPlag](http://github.com/jplag/jplag) and download a released version - all releases are single-JAR releases.

+## Building JPlag
+To build and run a local installation of JPlag, you can use the pom.xml in this directory (aggregator).
+It builds JPlag and the available frontends.

+Alternatively you can use the `build` batch script included in the base directory which will build all modules, and then produce the file in the jplag\target directory.
+This simplifies the process somewhat.

+To generate single modules run `mvn clean generate-sources package` in the base directory(aggregator); if you want a single file then run `mvn clean generate-sources assembly:assembly` inside the `jplag` directory.
+You will find the JARs in the respective `target` directories.
+If you build a single JAR, it will be generated in `jplag/target` .

+## Running JPlag
-Type `java -jar jplag-yourVersion.jar` in a console to see the command line options.
+Type `java -jar jplag-yourVersion-jar-with-dependencies.jar` in a console to see the command line option.
+The current latest version is 2.12.
-The options as of 2017/09/17 are:
+The options as of 02/08/2020 are:

 ```
-JPlag (Version 2.11.9-SNAPSHOT), Copyright (c) 2004-2017 KIT - IPD Tichy, Guido Malpohl, and others.
+JPlag (Version 2.12), Copyright (c) 2004-2017 KIT - IPD Tichy, Guido Malpohl, and others.
 Usage: JPlag [ options ] [<root-dir>] [-c file1 file2 ...]
  <root-dir>        The root-directory that contains all submissions